-By the way moms, this letter works both ways, should dad trying to claim the kids as well.
-Like all things in custody disputes documentation, documentation, documentation.
+By the way moms, this letter works both ways, should dads trying to claim the kids inadvertently as well.
+Like all things in custody disputes, documentation, documentation, documentation.
 But that’s a discussion for another post.

 March 12, 2009